-Not long ago I had the privilege of watching someone who really seemed to have really figured out how to slow life down.
+Not long ago I had the privilege of watching someone who seemed to have really figured out how to slow life down.

 I had passed the kids to my husband for the day and headed to the oceanside community of Pacific Grove, California, to write and enjoy some time to myself.
+(Because, introvert.)